NilamShinde-github/Titanic-Survival-Prediction-using-decision-tree-algorithm-from-scratch/README.md

 is the base of many advanced machine learning models such as Random Forest, AdaBoost, XGBoost and so on.
 The steps to learn a decision tree from the scratch can help us to build a strong base in the machine learning field.
 The accuracy score of the decision tree is 80.12.
-The process of shuffling the data can affect the accuracy score, while re-running the model.
+<b> The process of shuffling the data can affect the accuracy score, while re-running the model.</b>
 The reason to choose decision tree over other model such as KNN, decision is faster than KNN model.
 The future study is to build a Random Forest model from scratch to get a more accurate prediction.